Mr. Big (American band): Death of Pat Torpey, farewell tour with new drummer, and Ten (2018–2025)

 In August 2022, Sheehan revealed that the band was "strongly considering" playing shows in 2023, with Matt Starr returning as the band's drummer.
 However, in a later interview he announced that the band have decided not to continue with Starr as their drummer due to his "vocal range" being different to Torpey's.
 Sheehan then stated the band has a new drummer whose identity will be revealed soon.
 When asked in November 2022 if Sheehan's claims that Mr. Big were reuniting to tour and possibly record new material in 2023 were true, Martin said, "I'm not a hundred percent on the recording part, but, yeah, we're gonna do it.
 We're definitely gonna tour."

 In March 2023, it was announced that Nick D'Virgilio would be joining Mr. Big as touring drummer for the 2023-24 "The Big Finish Tour".

+Despite having announced a farewell tour, Martin confirmed in November 2023 that the band were still working on new material for their tenth studio album.
+This resulting album, Ten, was released on July 12, 2024.

+On August 23, 2024, Mr. Big played their final show of the Big Finish Farewell Tour at Way Too Far Rock Festival in Romania.

+On February 11, 2025, the band announced four final shows to take place in India and Japan later that month, with the last show taking place on February 25 in Tokyo.